presenta-software/doc-presenta-lib/docs/reference/README.md

 ## Modules

 Modules are scene extensions.
 Right now there's just one built-in: *Steps*, that handles the in-scene fragments.
 By default, any HTML tag with the class `step` counts as fragment element.
-You can override the `step` option by adding a valid CSS selector (single and multiple as well).
+You can override the `steps` option by adding a valid CSS selector (single and multiple as well).

 The steps order is based on the HTML tag order.
 You can override it using the attribute `data-order` specifing a number that will be used by a sorting function.